American Electric Power Company Inc. (AEP): Skating on Thin Ice? We Know the Answer

 AEP’s Market Performance

-AEP stocks went up by 1.24% for the week, with a monthly jump of 2.16% and a quarterly performance of 7.38%, while its annual performance rate touched 14.81%.
-The volatility ratio for the week stands at 1.50% while the volatility levels for the past 30 days are set at 1.26% for American Electric Power Company Inc..
-The simple moving average for the period of the last 20 days is 0.99% for AEP stocks with a simple moving average of 7.32% for the last 200 days.
+AEP stocks went down by -3.69% for the week, with a monthly drop of -3.29% and a quarterly performance of 3.47%, while its annual performance rate touched 9.16%.
+The volatility ratio for the week stands at 1.48% while the volatility levels for the past 30 days are set at 1.34% for American Electric Power Company Inc..
+The simple moving average for the period of the last 20 days is -2.70% for AEP stocks with a simple moving average of 3.19% for the last 200 days.

 Analysts’ Opinion of AEP